Jerry O'Connell: Career

 O'Connell has since gone on to star in such films as Jerry Maguire, Body Shots, Mission to Mars, Tomcats, Scream 2, and Kangaroo Jack.
-O'Connell also guest-hosted in the late 90s on the late night talk show Later.
+O'Connell also guest-hosted the late night talk show Later during the late 1990s.
 O'Connell has also tried his hand at screenwriting and sold his first screenplay, for First Daughter, to New Regency in 1999.
 The film was released in 2004 by 20th Century Fox-based Davis Entertainment.
 O'Connell served as executive producer and received a "story by" credit on the film, which starred Katie Holmes and Michael Keaton.

-O'Connell starred as Detective Woody Hoyt on the NBC crime drama Crossing Jordan (2001) until its cancelation in May 2007, and was engaged to actress Rebecca Romijn.
-He starred opposite her in the Ugly Betty episode "Derailed".
+O'Connell starred as Detective Woody Hoyt on the NBC crime drama Crossing Jordan (2001) until its cancellation in May 2007.
+He starred opposite his then-fiancée Rebecca Romijn in the Ugly Betty episode "Derailed".
 He played Hoyt in several episodes of Las Vegas.
 In 2004, he wore a diaper on Last Call with Carson Daly, during a mock commercial skit for the GoodNites bedwetting product.
 The National Enquirer caught him filming the skit and printed a photo of him in his diaper.

 In 2005, O'Connell guest-starred in the Justice League Unlimited episode "Clash", voicing Captain Marvel.
 He reprised the role in the DC Universe Animated Original Movies short film Superman/Shazam!: The Return of Black Adam alongside George Newbern, who reprised the role of Superman, having done the voice for the animated series.
-Jerry's younger brother, Charlie has appeared in several productions in which his brother starred, such as in Sliders and Crossing Jordan.
+Jerry's younger brother Charlie has appeared in several productions in which his brother starred, such as in Sliders and Crossing Jordan.
 In 2007–2008 O'Connell starred in ABC's Carpoolers, which ran from October 2, 2007, to March 4, 2008.
 In early 2008, O'Connell participated in a widely circulated Internet video parody of the leaked Tom Cruise video on Scientology.
 Cruise was O'Connell's co-star in Jerry Maguire.

 O'Connell co-wrote and appeared in a video parody called "Young Hillary Clinton", satirizing Hillary Clinton's 2008 primary campaign.
 On February 2, 2008, O'Connell hosted VH1's Pepsi Smash Super Bowl Bash, which aired the night before Super Bowl XLII and featured musical guests Maroon 5 and Mary J. Blige.
 On April 28, 2008, he appeared as a guest star on ABC's Samantha Who?.
 In late 2008 O'Connell starred in Fox's Do Not Disturb, co-starring Niecy Nash, but Fox cancelled the show after only three episodes.